abhisheksaste31-source/AWS-Wordpress-high-availability/README.md

 # 🚀 AWS WordPress High Availability

+A highly available and scalable WordPress website hosted on AWS using a **LAMP stack**, **Amazon EC2**, **Amazon RDS for MySQL**, **Application Load Balancer**, **Target Group**, **Auto Scaling Group**, **Amazon Route 53**, and **AWS Certificate Manager (ACM)**.

+---

 ## 📌 Project Overview

-This project demonstrates a highly available and scalable WordPress website deployed on AWS using a **LAMP stack** and multiple AWS services.
+This project demonstrates a production-style WordPress deployment on AWS with:

+* High availability
+* Load balancing
+* Auto scaling
+* Managed MySQL database
+* DNS management
+* HTTPS/SSL
+* RDS Blue/Green Deployment

+The WordPress application runs on Amazon EC2 instances using the LAMP stack, while the production database is hosted on Amazon RDS for MySQL.

-The application layer runs on Amazon EC2 instances, traffic is distributed using an Application Load Balancer, and EC2 instances are managed by an Auto Scaling Group.
+Application traffic is distributed through an Application Load Balancer, and EC2 instances are managed by an Auto Scaling Group.

-The WordPress database is hosted on **Amazon RDS for MySQL**. **RDS Blue/Green Deployment** was also implemented to demonstrate safer database deployment and switchover.

 ---